oeo/traqq/readme.md

 A high-performance event processing system that transforms JSON events into optimized Redis commands for real-time analytics, enabling complex queries without post-processing.

+Traqq is designed to be a high-performance, low-memory event processing system that can handle large volumes of events and scale to meet the demands of even the largest organizations.
+It will be used to process events from a variety of sources, including web servers, mobile apps, and IoT devices.

+Eventually, Traqq will be able to support RocksDB, Redis, and other storage solutions.

 ## Performance Highlights
 PC: Apple M2 Max 2023 64GB